 Getting Dine Out Boston reservations at the city's finest restaurants gets competitive . . . a twice-yearly sport where the "winners" get the chance to dine at the city's most highly-sought culinary hot spots and enjoy great food at bargain prices.

-As you probably already know, Dine Out Boston takes place over a 2-week period in March and again in August when Boston's top restaurants go on sale.
+As you probably already know, Dine Out Boston takes place over 2-week periods in March and again in August when top restaurants in Boston, Cambridge, and nearby suburbs go on sale.

-Chefs get to showcase their cuisine (and hopefully attract new fans who will return during the other 48 weeks of the year to dine at regular prices) while you have the chance to enjoy lunch or dinner at a discount.
+Chefs get to showcase their cuisine (and hopefully attract new fans who will return during the other 48 weeks of the year to dine at regular prices) while you have the chance to discover new restaurants and return to old favorites while enjoying lunch or dinner at a discount.

-For local foodies as well as tourists and other visitors, Dine Out Boston is an opportunity not to be missed - so unless you want risk losing the chance to dine at your top choices, you need to make reservations - and for the hottest destinations, you need to do it fast.
+For local foodies as well as tourists and other visitors, Restaurant Week (as the event is often called) is an opportunity not to be missed - so unless you want risk losing the chance to dine at your top choices, you need to make reservations - and for the hottest destinations, you need to do it fast.

-How do you make sure you get the Dine Out Boston restaurant reservations you crave the most?
-That's where our five well-tested strategies come in.
+How do you make sure you get the restaurant reservations you covet?
+That's where our five well-tested strategies for getting the most out of this twice a year experience come in.

-Keep reading - and then be prepared to move fast!
+Keep reading - and then be prepared to move fast, because you'll be competing with lots of other foodies for the same tables.

-Some restaurants also offer the special menus on the Saturday between the two weeks.
-A few make their special menus - and prices - available throughout the months of March and August.
+In addition to the official Restaurant Week dates, some restaurants also offer their special menus on the Saturday between the two weeks.
+A few make them, along with discount prices, available throughout the months of March and August.

 Although drinks, tax, and tip are additional and a few selections even require supplemental charges, Dine Out Boston still serves up a sweet deal.
-Some participating restaurants also offer wine pairings, typically for about $20-$25 more.
-Since not everone loves wine, a few restaurants have started offering beer flights - watch for this trend to grow!
+Optional wine pairings and beer flights (also usually at attractive price points) at some places make the deals even better!

 Strategy # 2: Check the Restaurants' Menus

-At the same time, check to see if optional wine pairings are offered - these usually run about $15-$25 during Dine Out Boston, and can be a good-to-great deal, depending on what is being offered.
+At the same time, check to see if optional wine pairings or beer flights are offered - these usually run about $20-$25 during Dine Out Boston, and can be a good-to-great deal, depending on what is being offered.

 Finally, compare prices on the regular menu to make sure the Dine Out Boston menu is really a bargain.
-Some restaurants offer similar prix-fixe options on an on-going basis.
+Some restaurants offer similar prix-fixe options on an on-going basis which you can savor any time.

 Strategy # 3: Make Your Reservations